chipsenkbeil-academic/codesign-challenge/doc/report.md

     c.
 What was my second design?
     d.
 Where did my second design fail?
     e.
 What was my third design?
+    f.
+Where did my third design fail?
+    g.
+What was my final design?

 3. Observations
     a.
 What worked with my final design?